 Though suspension straps come with the product, Legit Camping offers straps that provide additional support, leading to concerns about the included straps’ longevity and reliability.

-- EASY TO SET UP - Setting up this Two person hammock is a breeze and can be done in a matter of...
+- EASY TO SET UP - Setting up these hammocks is a breeze and can be done in a matter of minutes, even...

-- VERY COMFORTABLE TO SLEEP IN - Heavy duty hammock with high quality stitching with plenty of room to...
+- VERY COMFORTABLE TO SLEEP IN - This 2 person hammock has high quality stitching with plenty of room...

 - All gear included with you purchase